rretzbach/Bobchat/README.md

 Configuration
 =============

-1. Edit the IP address in index.html
+First edit the IP address in index.html

     var socket = io.connect('http://192.168.1.29');

-2. Edit the connection details in bobchat.js
+then edit the connection details in bobchat.js

     var client = new irc.Client(...